Islands near Seoul, South Korea

 Duration from Seoul: 1 hour

-3. Daebudo – sunset observatory
+3. Daebudo – Sunset observatory

-Image credit: @jeongyoonyoung
+Image credit: @lharisma_ardana

 Daebudo’s known as the “Hawaii of Ansan” due to its beautiful scenery, and it’s well worth its nickname.
 Traverse across the Daebudo Haesolgil hiking trail, and you’ll be treated to views of beaches, mudflats, and the iconic five windmills of Daebudo.

-Image credit: @you_jong_wun_
+Image credit: @_nezu_nezu

 Gubongdo Sunset Observatory

-Image credit: @wuckshin
+Image credit: @kkwanghunny

 Image credit: @jin_h0513